NexusFi: Find Your Edge

 Market Profile works best alongside complementary analysis.
 Professional traders never use one tool alone.

-Volume Profile: When TPOC (time-based POC) and VPOC (volume-based POC) align, you have genuine market consensus — both time acceptance and execution intensity agree on fair value.
+Volume Profile: When TPOC and VPOC align, you have genuine market consensus — both time acceptance and execution intensity agree on fair value.
 This convergence produces the highest-quality mean-reversion setups.
 When they diverge by more than 5 ticks, treat the zone between them as an equilibrium range.
-Use VPOC for precise entry/exit levels (actual executions) and TPOC for session classification (time acceptance).
-If TPOC leads — time builds first, then volume follows — value stabilization is likely.
-If VPOC leads — heavy execution without sustained time — expect rotation away unless order flow confirms continued aggression.
+Use VPOC for precise entry/exit levels and TPO structure for session classification.

 Order Flow / Delta Analysis: Delta tells you how the market traded at a level — whether buyers or sellers were aggressive.
-At a developing VA boundary: if price tests the VAH and delta shows repeated selling exhaustion (sell delta shrinking on each test), the VAH is holding and the mean reversion long is valid.
+At a developing VA boundary: if price tests the VAH and delta shows repeated selling exhaustion, the VAH is holding and the mean reversion long is valid.
 If price tests the VAH with expanding sell delta on each test, the level is being actively attacked — stand aside or wait for a break.
-At the TPOC during a trending session: persistent positive delta at a pullback confirms the trend; diverging delta warns of a deeper correction.
-Critical rule: require multiple consecutive brackets of delta divergence before acting — single-bracket spikes are noise.
+Require multiple consecutive brackets of delta divergence before acting — single-bracket spikes are noise.

 TPOC and session close relationship for four scenarios from bullish to bearish context